MuYing-wSakura/OTCreater/README.md

 Windows version is fully functional and have built in Chinese translation(Chinese code is GBK)

-Linux version require a .json file as a base,if file not exist,it will create a standard .json file.
+Linux version require a .json file as a base,if the file not exist,it will create a standard .json file.

 Linux version usage:OTCreater.sh [filename.json]